rogermachacca/VSED/README.md

 ### Reference

-- Machacca, R., Lesage, P., & Tavera, H. (2024).
-Deep learning and machine learning applied to the detection and classification of volcano-seismic events at Piton de la Fournaise volcano.
-Manuscript under review.
+- Machacca, R., Lesage, P., & Tavera, H. (2025).
+Deep Learning and Machine Learning Applied to the Detection and Classification of Volcano-Seismic Events at Piton de la Fournaise Volcano.
+Pure and Applied Geophysics. https://doi.org/10.1007/s00024-025-03809-9

 ### Example of data in VSED: